SamsungSAILMontreal/ForestDiffusion/README.md

   <img src="https://raw.githubusercontent.com/SamsungSAILMontreal/ForestDiffusion/master/fi_shap.png" alt="Feature Importance"/>
 </p>

-2023-11-02 update: You can now get Feature Importance!
+**2023-11-02 update**: You can now get Feature Importance!
 See the [feature importance notebook](https://colab.research.google.com/drive/1hhizV0zYSIhWKyiycAll7XWsOXjAc2qx?usp=sharing) for more info.

+**2023-11-23 update**:  ForestFlow is now part of the wonderful TorchCFM (Conditional Flow Matching) library.
+This library is the most extensive library that exists on flow-matching! 😻 It now contains an [in-depth notebook](https://github.com/atong01/conditional-flow-matching/tree/main/examples/tabular) showing how to manually implement the ForestFlow method step by step.
+If you want to understand or even build upon our method 🙌, I highly recommend checking it out!

 ## R library